Metal collections care

 Causes of corrosion

 Corrosion processes are electrochemical.
 That means that electrical currents flowing through the metal cause chemical processes that cause deterioration.
-Prevent these processes by stymieing currents through metal items in your collections.
+Prevent these processes by inhibiting currents through metal items in your collections.

-Moistures and salts stimulate corrosion, so keep metals in clean, dry conditions.
-Ideally, relative humidity would be less than 65% and items would be stored or displayed in dust-free environments.
+Moistures and salts stimulate corrosion.
+You should keep metals in clean, dry conditions.
+Relative humidity in your store should be less than 65% and objects should be stored or displayed in dust-free environments.
 See our pages on Temperature and Humidity.

 Archaeological metals require extra levels of care as many arrive in collections having already experienced extensive corrosion.
 Burial in the soil exposes metals to salts and water over several centuries, causing significant deterioration.